This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Martin Luther King Jr. Memorial

-Tours: Self-paced, open 24 hours a day 365 days a year.
-There are ranger tours available depending on the time of day.
+Tours: Self-paced, open 24 hours a day, 365 days a year.
+Ranger tours are available depending on the time of day.

-Interesting Fact: The memorial’s design is inspired by a line of Martin Luther King Jr.’s “I Have a Dream Speech” that reads “with this faith, we will be able to hew out of the mountain of despair a stone of hope.”
+Interesting Fact: The memorial’s design is inspired by a line from Martin Luther King Jr.’s “I Have a Dream” speech: “with this faith, we will be able to hew out of the mountain of despair a stone of hope.”

 Thomas Jefferson Memorial